Tips for Better Butterfly Photos

 Once in location you should take a few moments and observe the patterns of flight and the routine taken by the butterflies.

-Once you have established a pattern, pick a spot and relax.
-You need to wait for the subjects to come to you.
+After you have identified a pattern you need to choose a spot and relax.
+You need to wait for the subjects to come to you so don't try to follow them.
+They are too fast and rarely sit still for long!

 Pre-focus on several flowers so that you are ready once the butterfly lands.
 Be ready to start snapping quickly.
 Shoot in bursts to maximize the chances of getting some good shots.